Phoenix-Chen-Git/CCMU/README.md

 ![Positive layer2](docs/Positive_attention/layer_2.png)
 ![Positive layer3](docs/Positive_attention/layer_3.png)

 Figure 8 shows the attention patterns across all heads and layers for a positively predicted sample.
 While most heads across all layers exhibit global attention—highlighted by vertical stripes indicating distributed focus over all key positions—certain heads display distinct local behaviors.
-Specifically, Heads 1 and 2 in both Layer 1 and Layer 2 show diagonal or cross-line patterns characteristic of local attention, suggesting sensitivity to position-specific context such as short motifs.
+Heads 1 and 2 in both Layer 1 and Layer 2 show diagonal patterns characteristic of local attention, suggesting sensitivity to position-specific context such as short motifs.
 Additionally, Head 3 in Layer 3 also exhibits a similar local pattern amidst otherwise global behavior.
 This suggests the model uses a combination of localized and global attention mechanisms, where early layers extract local sequence features and deeper layers integrate global context.
 Such a structured distribution of attention may underlie the model’s ability to accurately classify positive examples.

 ## Figure 9.
 Negative
 ![Negative layer1](docs/Negative_attention/layer_1.png)